expede/minimal-spanning-merkle-tree/README.md

 ## 5.1 Why Shallow Nesting?

-The two options explored in this design were nesting the link under a `"/"` key, or adding another key as a sibing at the same level.
+The two options explored in this design were nesting the link under a `"/"` key, or adding another key as a sibling at the same level.
 For these reasons given below, it was decided that the nested strategy is the least likely to be misinterpreted or misimplemented.

 ### 5.1.1 Sibling DAG